Background to the Group

 The ABAOMS Dental Core Training essay prize

 ABAOMS have launched a new Dental Core Training prize which involves submission of an essay on a topic decided annually by the ABAOMS committee.
 The applicant can be at any level of training but must be a member of ABAOMS.
-The winning entry will receive £100 and given the opportunity to present their essay as a poster at the annual ABAOMS conference to be held virtually May 2021.
+The winning entry will receive £100 and have the opportunity to present their essay as a poster at the annual ABAOMS conference to be held virtually May 2021.
+Additionally, there is opportunity to publish the winning entry in the Oral Surgery journal!

 Entries open Jan 2021, closing deadline 21 March 2021.